 And, get this: the Jewish mother had decided to name their newborn ROSE.
 I love it when God confirms His prophetic word.

-An inspired prophetic word can offer peace of mind and confirmation that He holds the future to people facing life's situations and concerns.
+An inspired prophetic word can offer peace of mind and confirmation that God holds the future to people facing life's situations and concerns.
 God is so good!

-Many people are unaware that prophecies are conditional; they contain conditions whether specified or implied.
+Many people are unaware that prophecies can be conditional; they often contain conditions whether specified or implied.
 Just because God has inspired the prophetic word, it doesn't mean what's prophesied will always happen.
-For instance, in the example given above, the condition is that the lady lean on God and if she chooses to, He will always be with her.
-Here's another example from The Old Testament:
+For instance, here's an example taken from The Old Testament:

 When David knew that Saul plotted evil against him, he said to Abiathar the priest, "Bring the ephod here."
 Then David said, "O LORD God of Israel, Your servant has certainly heard that Saul seeks to come to Keilah to destroy the city for my sake.
 Will the men of Keilah deliver me into his hand?
 Will Saul come down, as Your servant has heard?
 O LORD God of Israel, I pray, tell Your servant."